 Green roof construction represents a sustainable and environmentally conscious approach to urban development and building design.
 Also known as living roofs or eco-roofs, green roofs are systems that incorporate vegetation, growing media, and waterproofing layers on building rooftops.
 These innovative structures offer a range of benefits, contributing to ecological health, energy efficiency, and urban resilience.

 What Exactly Is a Green Roof?

 It is also known for its other name, which is a living roof.
 It is the roof area of a building covered either entirely or partially by vegetation.

 The place where the plants grow is on a waterproof membrane and a growing medium.
 Additional layers include a root barrier, as well as drainage and irrigation systems.

-Making a Green Roof
+Green Roof Construction

 It is relatively simple to construct a green roof.
 It’s all about layering the layers of a green roof system.
 The development of a green roof requires several crucial components.
 Whether it’s for a considerable business-intensive roof or a household green roof, these components are essentially the same.